uv10000/P3/writeup_P3_U_Voll_v2.md

 ```
 Using histogram equalization definitely improves contrast of the images.
 Unfortunately, histogram equalization had no apparent effect on the accuracies.

-Getting to reviewer 1's suggestion to augment the data such that no class was represented by less than 1000 images: This is exactly what I did in the code of my original submission.
+5 Concerning reviewer 1's suggestion to augment the data such that no class was represented by less than 1000 images, I am slightly confused.
+Isn't this is exactly what I did in the code of my original submission?
+Maybe I did not make this sufficiently clear.
+Cf. the following code snippet:
 ```
 data_augmentation_padding_flag = True
 print("data augmentation/padding is turned on: " + str(data_augmentation_padding_flag))